mosparo/documentation/docs/5_integration/2_custom.md

 To start the request, send a POST request to the host of your mosparo installation.
 Use the API endpoint `/api/v1/verification/verify` and the request data.

-To ensure the authenticity of your request, please send the public key and the request signature in the authorisation header.
+To ensure the authenticity of your request, please send the public key and the request signature in the Authorization header.

 ```php
 $data = [